myorm/myorm/.github/README.md

 Syntax of `SuccessHandler`:
   - `(cmdData: OnSuccessData) => void`
     - `OnSuccessData`
-      - `affectedRows: number?`: Number of affected rows (may be null or undefined if the command was not an delete/update)
+      - `affectedRows: number?`: Number of affected rows (may be null or undefined if the command was not an update or delete command)
       - `dateIso: string`: Date as an ISO string of when the command occurred.
       - `cmdRaw: string`: Command in its raw format, or otherwise how it would be sent directly from something like MySQL workbench.
       - `cmdSanitized: string`: Command in its sanitized format and how it is sent to the server.